 General Advising and Scheduling Meetings

 We can talk about courses, research, jobs, or whatever else is on your mind.
-You don’t have to be a current student to stop by, but please request a meeting on my Calendly site if you’d like to meet outside of office hours.
+You don’t have to be a current student to stop by, but please request a meeting on Google Calender if you’d like to meet outside of office hours.

 Internships and Professional Development